Preferred option exhibition - December 2020

 Drop-in Sessions May 2019

-Following options exhibitions last October, the number of options has now been reduced and local residents will have a chance to see and comment on the proposals being taken forward as we look to identify a preferred option by the end of this year.
+Following options exhibitions in October 2018, the number of options were reduced and local residents were given a chance to see and comment on the proposals being taken forward as we looked to identify a preferred option.

 Multidisciplinary comparative assessments were carried out, comparing two options at a time, where they performed the same function.
 In each case, the better performing option was identified, and the poorer performing option was deselected.
 The remaining better performing options were presented to the public at the engagement events held in May 2019.

 As part of our ongoing community engagement for the scheme, public exhibitions were held from 8 October to 11 October 2018 in Inverurie, Huntly and Blackburn.
 These exhibitions allowed the local community and road users to view and comment upon the initial route options that have been developed for the East of Huntly to Aberdeen scheme following the earlier preliminary engineering and strategic environmental assessment work.

 We’ve responded to feedback from members of the public and other stakeholders following the October 2018 public exhibitions, and published some frequently asked questions, giving answers to the most common issues raised.

 The design team considered the complexity and extent of the engineering works, the environmental impacts and the traffic and economic benefits associated with initial route options.
 Through this detailed appraisal, better performing route options were shortlisted and the other options were deselected because of their poor performance.
 The better performing options were presented to the public at the exhibitions held in October 2018.